markerikson/react-community-tools-practices-cheatsheet/README.md

-# React Community Tools and Practices
+# React Community Tools and Practices Cheatsheet

 This is a placeholder for an idea: